Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Algorithm

 This section presents the \OurAlg algorithm; see Figure~\ref{fig:OurAlg}.
 For ease of presentation, we describe our algorithm as listening whenever it sends.
 However, the packet need not actually do both; observe that any packet that is sending does not need to listen to determine the state of the channel, since if the packet is still in the system after sending in slot $t$, then slot $t$ was noisy.

 The probabilities for sending and listening in \OurAlg are determined by a single parameter, which we call \defn{packet $u$'s window size}.
+Let $c$ be a sufficiently large positive constant.
 Let $w_u(t)$ denote packet $u$'s window size at time slot $t$.
-When $u$ is injected into the system, its window size is set to the minimum allowed value: {\boldmath $\wmin$} $\geq 2$.
-Let $c$ be a sufficiently large positive constant.
+When $u$ is injected into the system, its window size is set to the minimum allowed value: {\boldmath $\wmin$}, a sufficiently large positive constant (certainly satisfying $\wmin > 2$ and $\wmin/\ln^3 \wmin \geq c$, the latter inequality ensuring that that $c \ln^3 w_u(t) / w_u(t)$ is at most $1$).
 The sending and listening rules are as follows.
 First, packet $u$ listens with probability $c\ln^3 \left(w_u(t)\right)/w_u(t)$.
 Then, conditioned on listening, $u$ sends with probability $1/(c\ln^3(w_u(t)))$.

 A packet $u$ only has the option to change its window size when it accesses the channel.
 Specifically, if at time $t$, packet $u$ listens to the channel and learns that the slot $t$ is busy, then the window size increases (or {\it backs off}) by a \defn{backoff factor} of { $\displaystyle 1+1/(c\ln (w_u(t)))$}; that is, $w_u(t+1) \leftarrow w_u(t)( 1+ 1/(c\ln (w_u(t))) )$.
 Similarly, if at time $t$, packet $u$ accesses the channel and learns that the slot $t$ is empty, then the window size shrinks (or {\it backs on}) by a \defn{backon factor} of $1+ 1/c\ln (w_u(t))$, or until it gets back down to $\wmin$, that is, $w_u(t+1) \leftarrow \max\left\{ w_u(t)/(1+1/(c\ln w_u(t))), \, \wmin \right\}$.